The water crisis facing Kimberley’s Sol Plaatjie municipality in the Northern Cape has worsened, leading to stage five water restrictions.

 The municipality has been battling to keep its Newtown reservoir full since November last year.

-The municipality says old and damaged infrastructure, coupled with increased water usage due to climate change is a major cause for continued water problems.
+Old and damaged infrastructure, coupled with increased water usage due to climate change is a major cause for continued water problems plaguing the Sol Plaatjie municipality.

-The municipality’s spokesperson Sello Matsie says water supply will be shut down from 6pm to 4am on weekdays, and on weekends from midday on Saturday to midday on Sunday.
+The water supply will be shut down from 6pm to 4am on weekdays, and on weekends, from midday on Saturday, to midday on Sunday.

-He says, “With the heatwave and weather conditions, the consumption is much more than we can supply and it hasn’t improved since November last year.
-So, currently we want to reduce the times for supply.”
+SOL Plaaitjie Municipality’s Sello Matsie says, “We have implemented a level five restriction effective immediately, currently with the heatwave and weather condition, our consumption is much more than we can supply and it hasn’t improved since November last year.
+What we are currently doing now is to reduce the times for supply.”